-E.Pedals
+E. Pedals

-1. Toe Overlap is when your toe can touch the front wheel when you turn the handlebars to steer while a pedal is in the forwardmost position.
+Toe Overlap is when your toe can touch the front wheel when you turn the handlebars to steer while a pedal is in the forwardmost position.
 This is common on small-framed bicycles, and is avoided by keeping the inside pedal up and the outside pedal down when making sharp turns.
-On any bicycle, this technique will also prevent the inside pedal from striking the ground in a turn.
+This technique will also prevent the inside pedal from striking the ground in a turn.